 Why should you call?
 Safe digging is no accident!
 If you are installing a fence or deck, or digging for a mailbox post, patio or other excavation project, it is important to Know What’s Below.
 Dial 8-1-1 or 1-800-242-1776 before you dig.
 The utility companies do not want an accident, either.
 The best way to learn where underground utility lines are located is to call before you dig.

-If you ever see a manhole cover off or missing, please call 9-1-1 immediately to report it.
+If you ever see a manhole cover off, broken or missing, please call 9-1-1 to report it.
+Any of these conditions presents a safety hazard and needs to be addressed immediately.

-Remove Fats, Oils and Grease Correctly to Prevent Blockages
+Remove Fats, Oils & Grease Correctly to Prevent Blockages

 You Can Help Us Defray Costs